charlesrocabert/puutools/README.md

 ```

 <p align="justify">
-The script requires sudo access to install the library in the appropriate folder. <strong>puutools</strong> comes as a single C++ header file, and will be installed in an <code>include</code> directory (usually <code>/usr/local/include</code>).
+The script requires sudo access to install the library in the appropriate folder. <strong>puutools</strong> comes as a single C++ header file, and will be usually installed in an <code>include</code> directory (usually <code>/usr/local/include</code>).

-:warning: If you cannot or do not want to use a sudo access, simply <a href="https://github.com/charlesrocabert/puutools/raw/main/puutools/puutools.h">download the source file <code>puutools.h</code></a> and include it directly to your project.
+:warning: If you cannot or do not want to use a sudo access, simply <a href="https://github.com/charlesrocabert/puutools/raw/main/puutools/puutools.h">download the source code file <code>puutools.h</code></a> and include it directly to your project.
 </p>

 ## CMake find module <a name="findmodule"></a>

 <p align="justify">
-A find module is useful to determine whether a package is available during the compilation of a project with CMake.
+This CMake module is useful to determine whether <code>puutools.h</code> package is available during the compilation of your project.
-It has also the advantage to determine the paths with no need to provide them explicitely in the <code>CMakeLists.txt</code> file.
+It has also the advantage to determine the paths with no need to provide them explicitly in the <code>CMakeLists.txt</code> file.
 </p>

 <p align="justify">
-You can download here the CMake find module of <strong>puutools</strong>: <a href="https://github.com/charlesrocabert/puutools/raw/main/cmake_find_module/FindPuuTools.cmake" target="_blank">CMake Find Module</a>
+You can download here the module: <a href="https://github.com/charlesrocabert/puutools/raw/main/cmake_find_module/FindPuuTools.cmake" target="_blank">CMake Find Module</a>
 </p>

 <p align="justify">
-Then add this piece of code in your <code>CMakeLists.txt</code> file:
+Then add the piece of code below in your <code>CMakeLists.txt</code> file:
 </p>

 ```